sttp/Specification/Sections/Responses.md

 ### Responses

 The following table defines the responses to commands that can be sent by STTP.
 Currently the only defined responses are `Succeeded` or `Failed`.
-The payload of response message depends on the command code the message is in response to.
+The payload of the response message depends on the command code the message is in response to.

 | Code | Type | Source | Description |
 |:----:|------|:------:|-------------|